 We felt it was time to build a processor that brought the most important sonic characteristics of Omnia.9 - including "Undo" (with its de-clipper and multiband expander) and and its psychoacoustic distortion-masking clipper - but in a simplified, more purpose-built processor, and without a few of the premium features offered in Omnia.9.

-The result is Omnia.7.
+The result was Omnia.7 for FM.